Emotional Health and Well Being

 At Copley we understand that mental health and emotional wellbeing is just as vital as physical health.
-During these unprecedented times, when we are spending much longer periods of time at home, it is important that we look for new and exciting ways to allow ourselves to feel happy and healthy.
 The greatest free resource we can use to help us with this is the great outdoors.

 People with nature on their doorstep are more active, mentally resilient and have better all-round health.
 Nature is good for our souls because it can help to improve your mood, reduce any feelings of stress or worry and help you to take time out of your busy day to feel more relaxed.
 Why not try playing in the back garden or going on a bike ride?
 You could have a mini beast hunt or count the number of birds that visit your garden.
 Even something as simple as sitting outside with a nice cold drink and taking a moment to breathe in the stillness will do wonders for your emotional wellbeing.

 Become a Nature Detective!
 Take the opportunity to immerse yourself in the world of nature and take time to enjoy the natural beauty that surrounds us every day.
 There is also so much to learn about the natural world that will help you to improve your general knowledge.
 You can download our Nature Detective sheet by clicking on the 'download' link below.

 Become a Nature Detective!